awwaiid/thelackthereof/CGI_Inspect.md

 In this talk I'll show you how to use the tool and how it's built... and how you can add to it with plugins.

 == PPW 2008 Presentation ==
-I presented the earlier incarnation of this module, Continuity::Monitor::CGI, at PPW 2008 to about 30 people.
+I presented the earlier incarnation of this module, ontinuity::Monitor::CGI, at PPW 2008 to about 30 people.
 If you missed it you can get the [[PPW 2008 Continuity-Monitor Slides]].
 Here is the abstract:

 <blockquote>
 One of the tried and true ways of debugging is to sprinkle 'print "Here! $val\n"' around and see what happens or if the program even reaches that point.
 Simple and effective!
 Carp::REPL lets you take this a step further by starting an interactive read-eval-print loop (REPL) at an arbitrary point in your program.